Set Current Location

 At one point in time, Buffalo was a leading industrial center and home to several automobile manufacturers.
 This 20,000 square-foot museum has a special focus on Buffalo's own, though often maligned Pierce Arrow.
 Most of the vehicles are from the personal collection of museum founder James Sandoro; other vehicles in the museum are on loan from various collectors from all over the country.
 The Buffalo-made Thomas Flyer is also on display, along with various automotive memorabilia including photos, paintings, household items, factory items, signs and more about this industrious city.
 Hours are seasonal.

-Ultimately the site of Theodore Roosevelt's inauguration as President of the United States following the assassination of William McKinley, this stately Greek Rival home has stood at 641 Delaware Avenue since the early 1800s.
-Also known as the Ansley Wilcox House, the building served as a emergency venue for Roosevelt's swearing-in ceremony that took place on 14th September 1901.
+Ultimately the site of Theodore Roosevelt's inauguration as President of the United States following the assassination of William McKinley, this stately Greek Revival home has stood at 641 Delaware Avenue since the early 1800s.
+The building served as an emergency venue for Roosevelt's swearing-in ceremony that took place on 14th September 1901.
 The house has undergone a series of architectural changes over the centuries but retains an original structure that formed a part of the Buffalo Barracks compound.
 While the presidential office is by far the site's prime attraction, its onsite museum is equally impressive preserving exhibits from the Pan-American Exposition of 1901 among many others.

 Situated in Rockwell Hall on the Buffalo State College campus and close to the Albright-Knox Art Gallery, this museum is dedicated primarily to the work of American watercolorist Charles Burchfield, who died in 1967.
 The Burchfield collection consists of almost 700 pieces of art; there are paintings, drawings, sketches, prints and even wallpaper designs displayed here.
 The museum also has a 5,800-piece collection that displays the work of Western New York artists in addition to many others around the country, including the Charles Rand Penney Roycroft Collection with objects made available by the Roycroft Campus community.